Banking, Mortgages & Credit Industry Market Research

 The Globalization of Banking: Banking has become a highly globalized industry.
 This was fueled by four factors: 1) the availability of global electronic networks for distribution of funds and real-time management of information; 2) the easing of local restrictions on ownership of banks by foreign entities; 3) the opportunity to serve the needs of multinational corporations; and 4) the increasing attractiveness, from a banker’s point of view, of rising household wealth in emerging economies.
 New opportunities were sought out globally by major banks.
 However, regulations in many emerging economies restrict the level to which foreign firms can own local banks.

-The “Shadow Banking” System: Non-bank companies that offer financial services are a competitive threat to traditional banks.
+The “Shadow Banking” System: Non-bank companies that offer financial services are a significant competitive threat to traditional banks.
 Retailers, automobile manufacturers, stockbrokers, insurance companies and other business sectors are offering a growing array of bank-like services, from loans and mortgages to credit cards, to money market accounts with checking account-like features.
-Walmart has become a retail financial services giant by opening banks within its stores in Mexico, along with “Money Centers” within hundreds of its U.S. stores.
-Its Bluebird cash card enables customers to pay bills, cash checks and perform other non-depository business.
-Walmart now offers low-cost checking accounts called GoBank, through a partnership with a Green Dot-owned bank.
+In fact, Walmart, the world’s largest retailer, has become a retail financial services giant by opening banks within its stores in Mexico, along with “Money Centers” within hundreds of its U.S. stores.
+Walmart is expanding into financial services in a comprehensive way in the U.S. by backing a fintech competitor named “One” in partnership with Palo Alto, California-based Ribbit Capital.

 Hedge funds and other alternative investment companies are making corporate loans, taking market share away from commercial banks.
 More recently, trends in financial technology have enabled non-bank lending firms to proliferate, reaching borrowers via the Internet.